 “A representative told me that the claim had been denied, but she would not say why,” he said.
 “She told me to send an email and request that they send it by email, which I did, and still have not heard from them.”

-A few weeks later, he received an email from Spirit that said he hadn’t filed a claim within the required 30 days and that it needed to be notarized but wasn’t.
-It also said that he’d given Spirit’s claims department a wrong phone number for the business that manufactured the fiberglass mount, and all but suggested that his claim was, well, a fish story.
+A few weeks later, he received an email from Spirit.
+It said he hadn’t filed a claim within the required 30 days and that it needed to be notarized but wasn’t.
+It also mentioned he provided an incorrect phone number for the fiberglass mount manufacturer to Spirit’s claims department.
+This hinted that his claim might be a fish story.

 Sigh.
 Of course Spirit doesn’t want to pay for Patterson’s fish.
 But international law is what it is.

-I’m moving this into the “case dismissed” file, although I suspect our friends in the Aviation Consumer Protection Division at the Transportation Department might take an interest in this one.
+I’m filing this under ‘case dismissed,’.
+Although I believe the Aviation Consumer Protection Division at the Transportation Department may find it interesting.
 They’re such sticklers when it comes to breaking the law.